top of page

 E) Factor XIII

-Only tests for Hemophilia A, B, and von Willebrand disease are authorized by our current laboratory licence.
-Rare bleeding disorder testing may be performed on a research basis.
+Genetic testing for Hemophilia A, B, and von Willebrand disease is authorized by our current laboratory license (Ministry of Health and Long Term Care), and within the scope of our accreditation (Accreditation Canada Diagnostics).
+Rare bleeding disorder testing is performed on a research basis.

 REASONS FOR REFERRAL